The Path Less Traveled #005 – Methods to Decrease Load Weight

 Methods to Decrease Load Weight While Backpacking / Camping

-This post has been divided into two sections and is a continuation of the three-part series on why you should start taking greater consideration to the load weight you bring out with you while hiking, backpacking and camping.
+This post has been divided into two sections and is a continuation of the three-part series on why you should start taking greater consideration to the loads you bring out with you while hiking, backpacking, and camping with thoughts on decreasing load weight.

 Part 1 – Effects of Load Weight on a Hiker